-This acute fear, which is also called odontophobia, dentophobia, or dentist phobia, affects people of all ages, genders, ethnicities, and socioeconomic backgrounds.
+This acute fear, also called odontophobia, dentophobia, or dental phobia, affects people of all ages, genders, ethnicities, and socioeconomic backgrounds.

 In fact, some estimates indicate that nearly 20% of Australians avoid the dentist due to anxiety and fear.

-Even worse, dental anxiety can turn into a feedback loop, in which avoiding the dentist causes even more expensive and threatening conditions that makes visiting the dentist even harder and only increases the anxiety level.
+Even worse, dental anxiety can turn into a feedback loop, in which avoiding the dentist causes even more expensive and threatening conditions, making visiting the dentist even harder and increasing anxiety.

 To overcome dental anxiety, it is necessary to know more about it, which is why Passion Family Dental North Lakes has put together the following information on the causes of dental anxiety and how to deal with it.

 What you should know about dental anxiety